hyllios/CGAT/README.md

 (A full list of command line arguments can be found by running the command with `-h`.)

-To test the package one can download some of the data from materials cloud, e.g., https://archive.materialscloud.org/record/file?filename=dcgat_1_000.json.bz2&record_id=1485 and convert it with script in the README and save it.
+To test the package one can download some of the data from materials cloud, e.g., https://archive.materialscloud.org/record/file?filename=dcgat_1_000.json.bz2&record_id=1485 and convert it with the script in the README and save it.

 ```
 import json, bz2, pickle, gzip as gz